FOX RIVER NRDA/PCB RELEASES

 The Lower Fox River, located in northeastern Wisconsin, begins at the Menasha and Neenah channels leading from Lake Winnebago and flows northeast for 39 miles where it discharges into Green Bay and Lake Michigan.
 Approximately 270,000 people live in the communities along the river.
 The river has 12 dams and includes the highest concentration of pulp and paper mills in the world.
 During the 1950s and 1960s, these mills routinely used PCBs in their operations which ultimately contaminated the river.

 What Is the Current Site Status?

-In addition, about 8 acres of sediment were capped and about 42 acres were covered with sand.
-Equipment referred to as a sand spreader barge and a quarry spall placement barge was used.
-Capping was done where dredging was ineffective and sand cover was used post-dredging to cover residual low-level PCB-contaminated sediment.
+Remaining work through early July includes about 7 acres of sediment that will be capped with a mixture of stone and sand.
+About 25 acres of sediment will be covered with sand using equipment referred to as a sand spreader barge and a quarry spall placement barge.
+Sand covers are used post-dredging to cover residual low-level PCB-contaminated sediment.

 The review included an evaluation of background information, cleanup requirements, effectiveness of the cleanup and any anticipated future actions and an analysis of ways for EPA to operate more efficiently.

 This was the third five-year review for the Lower Fox River site.
 The review concluded that the cleanup is not protecting people and the environment because PCB levels have not yet dropped to safe levels.
 While work in Little Lake Butte des Morts was finished in 2009, the cleanup in the remainder of the river is ongoing.

 In 1999 and 2000, EPA oversaw a dredging project done by some of the paper companies about 3 miles upstream from the mouth of the Lower Fox River.
 It removed 80,000 cubic yards of PCB-contaminated sediment, containing 3,400 pounds of PCBs.